New Funding Opportunity

 Vermont Statutes and Rules Protect Residents

-You are also entitled to:
+Mobile home park residents are also entitled to:

 If you have received an eviction notice or any notice from the Court, get legal advice immediately.
-If you need help finding a lawyer visit Vermont Law Help.
+If you need help finding a lawyer, visit Vermont Law Help.

 Forms for Buying or Selling a Mobile Home

-Property Transfer Tax Return, PT-172
+Property Transfer Tax Return, PT-172:

-Mobile Home Retail Installment Disclosure:
+Mobile Home Retail Installment Disclosure

 Heating Fuel Tanks

-If you have a heating fuel tank that needs to be replaced you may be eligible for a grant from the State's Waste Management Division of up to $3,000 for replacement of your above ground residential heating oil tanks or $4,000 if the tank is under ground.
+If you have a heating fuel tank that needs to be replaced, you may be eligible for a grant from the State's Waste Management Division.
+This grant program offers up to $2,000 for removal, replacement, or upgrade of above ground residential heating oil tanks, or up $4,000 if your tank is underground, depending on the tank type and other factors.
 Contact the Waste Management and Prevention Division for information and income eligibility.